SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

   // Math.PI - вградена в Java константа за π
 System.out.println("Perimeter = " + 2 * Math.PI * r);
 ```
-НLet’s test the program with **radius `r = 10`**:
+Let’s test the program with **radius `r = 10`**:

 ![](/assets/chapter-2-1-images/04.Console-output-05.png)

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/649#5](https://judge.softuni.bg/Contests/Practice/Index/649#5).

-### Example: 2D Rectangle Area
+### Example: 2D rectangle area

 A rectangle is given with the **coordinates of two of its opposite angles**.
-Calculate its **area and perimeter**:
+Write a program that calculates its **area and perimeter**:

 <img alt="rectangleArea" src="/assets/chapter-2-1-images/05.Rectangle-area-01.png" width="250" height="200" />

-In this tast we must take into account, that if from the bigger `x` we subtract the smaller `x`, we will obtain the length of the rectangle.
-Identically, if from the bigger `y` we subtract the smaller `y` we will obtain the height of the rectangle.
-What is left is to multiply both sides.
+In this tasк, we must take into account that we can obtain the length of the rectangle if we subtract the smaller `x` from the bigger `x`.
+Identically, if we subtract the smaller `y` from bigger `y`, we can obtain the rectangle height.
+Then we multiply both sides.
 Here is an example of an implementation of the described logic:

 ```Java
 Scanner scanner = new Scanner(System.in);